Neighborhood Funders Group, The Heinz Endowments, Pittsburgh United,

 The Ford Foundation supports visionary leaders and organizations on the frontlines of social change worldwide.
 Its goals for more than half a century have been to strengthen democratic values; reduce poverty and injustice; promote international cooperation; and advance human achievement.
 Through its engagement with change makers, the Ford Foundation seeks to ensure that all people have the opportunity to reach their full potential, contribute to society, and have voice in the decisions that affect their lives.

-Please register by Friday, May 5, 2017.
-Additional information regarding travel, accommodations, and the convening agenda will be shared to those that register and other interested participants.
+Additional information about the learning tour agenda will be shared to those that register and other interested participants.
 For more information, contact Nile Malloy, Senior Program Manager, at firstname.lastname@example.org or (323) 596-0979.